 Her investigations of the chemical and mechanical conditions in both diseased and healthy valves are designed to reveal why structural defects occur and how to develop alternatives to conventional open-heart surgery to repair/replace diseased heart valves.
 These alternatives include drug therapies and engineered heart valves for patients of different age groups.

 Grande-Allen is a fellow of the American Institute for Medical and Biological Engineering (2011), a fellow of the Biomedical Engineering Society (2013), a fellow of American Heart Association's Council on Arteriosclerosis, Thrombosis and Vascular Biology (2014), a fellow of the Society for Experimental Mechanics (2015), and a fellow of the American Association for the Advancement of Science (2015).
 She is a member of the executive board of the Society for Experimental Mechanics (2010-Present).
 She served two terms on the Biomedical Engineering Society's board of directors (2009-2015) and is a deputy editor-in-chief for the society's journal Annals of Biomedical Engineering.
 Additional roles include associate editor/editorial board member for the journals Cardiovascular Engineering and Technology, Tissue Engineering, BCM Biotechnology, and Experimental Techniques.
-On the Rice campus, she was a member of the executive committee of the faculty senate (2010-2013) and a member of the advisory board for the Center for Teaching Excellence (2012-2014).
-She is currently the faculty advisor to the president (2014-Present).
+On the Rice campus, she was a member of the executive committee of the faculty senate (2010-2013), a member of the advisory board for the Center for Teaching Excellence (2012-2014), a faculty advisor to the president (2014-2016), and director of the Institute of Biosciences and Bioengineering (2016-2017).

 This research includes using cells, organ cultures, and tissue engineering approaches to investigate valve disease from a more mechanistic angle.
 The main diseases studied include myxomatous ("floppy") mitral valve disease and secondary remodeling of the heart valves in patients with heart failure, but this research may have implications and applications for other soft tissues.
 Ultimately the group hopes to use the characterization of normal and pathological mechanisms of valvular remodeling to derive novel surgical and medical therapies that can be used to treat patients earlier in the disease process.
 Ongoing projects include: